SUCCESSFUL QIGONG PRACTICE

 Deep breathing cleanses and feeds the blood.
 All breathing during a session should be timed to the movement being executed.
 Some movements require an exhalation, some an inhalation.
 The breath should last from the beginning to the end of the movement.
 There should be no holding of breath.
 The breath should always be moving, either in or out.

 To develop deep breathing by itself, pull the breath downward by expanding the abdomen while inhaling slowly and contract the abdomen while exhaling slowly.
-Aim to increase the amount of air taken in, though gently, never forcing.
-The exhalation should be twice as long as the inhalation.
+Aim at increasing the amount of air taken in with each breath.

 Guided movement promotes circulation of blood and internal energy through all parts of the body equally.
 It also provides a focal point for attention.